Interim govt: No one stole your mandate, pro-Tinubu protesters tell Atiku, Obi

 Hundreds of protesters, under the aegis of ‘The Natives’, yesterday took to the streets of Abuja, the nation’s capital, in defence of the outcome of the 2023 general election, warning opposition elements against canvassing the imposition of an Interim National Government, ING, on the country.

-The protesters, therefore, vowed to resist any attempt to institute an interim government, warning that the spirit of June 12, which saw the announcement of the late Moshood Kashimawo Abiola’s mandate, was upon the nation.
+The protesters, therefore, vowed to resist any attempt to institute an interim government, warning that the spirit of June 12, which saw the announcement of late Moshood Kashimawo Abiola mandate, was upon the nation.

 Addressing journalists before marching to INEC headquarters, ‘Supreme Leader of the Natives’, Smart Edwards, appealed to the international community and Nigerians to allow democracy grow by declaring their support for the president-elect, Bola Tinubu.